Rouvy and Zwift are designed to keep your indoor riding interesting, while enabling you to get as hard a workout as you want or need.

 A large difference between Rouvy and Zwift is in the routes that are available to ride.

-Rouvy’s real-world video for its augmented routes covers over 15,000km of real roads, including bucket-list rides such as Mont Ventoux, the Passo dello Stelvio and the Kona Ironman course.
+Rouvy’s real-world video for its augmented routes covers more than 240,000km of real roads, including bucket-list rides such as Mont Ventoux, the Passo dello Stelvio and the Kona Ironman course.

-Avatars and virtual riders are overlaid onto the video in 3D and on some you can spin your virtual camera around to admire the view.
+Avatars and virtual riders are overlaid onto the video in 3D and, on some, you can spin your virtual camera round to admire the view.

 In contrast, Zwift’s worlds are all virtual, although some simulate real-world places (albeit in Zwift’s own gamified style).

-Within each Zwift world, there are numerous routes you can follow, between two in the Paris world and 76 in Watopia.
+Within each Zwift world, there are numerous routes you can follow, with two in the Paris world and 76 in Watopia.

 Not all the Zwift worlds are available every day, to help stop the number of riders in each becoming too sparse.
 Instead, Zwift rotates two ‘guest' worlds alongside Watopia, its ‘always on’ world.